Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/characteristic_curves_thermal_card.rst

 ANISOTROPY_RATIO_Z <float>
  The ratio applied to user-input thermal conductivity to derive the :math:`\kappa_{zz}` component of the thermal conductivity tensor.
 Requires additional input of X and Y ratios.

+In the COMPOSITE function, the following parameters are used to employ previously-defined thermal characteristic curves along certain principal axes.
+Anisotropy ratios can also be specified if needed.

+COMPOSITE_X <string>
+  Name of the thermal characteristic curve governing conduction in the X direction.

+COMPOSITE_Y <string>
+  Name of the thermal characteristic curve governing conduction in the Y direction.

+COMPOSITE_Z <string>
+  Name of the thermal characteristic curve governing conduction in the Z direction.

 .. _tcc-test: